jaspector

 Wednesday 8:00 AM - 9:00 AM Central for drop-in hours; other times by appointment

-Typical inspection sequence: Typical sequence: footing, frame, utilities, and final inspections with accessible work per Kentucky Building Code Section 109.1.
+Typical sequence: Typical sequence: footing, frame, utilities, and final inspections with accessible work per Kentucky Building Code Section 109.1.

-Do I need a building permit in Clinton, KY?
+01 Do I need a building permit in Clinton, KY?

 Every new building, addition, reconstruction, remodel, relocation, or repair in the city must obtain a permit before work begins, per KRS 67.410 and the statewide Kentucky Building Code.

-How do I apply for a building permit in Clinton, KY?
+02 How do I apply for a building permit in Clinton, KY?

-1. Verify the project needs a permit (all construction requires a permit before starting).
+To apply for a building permit in Clinton, KY, follow these steps: 1.
+Verify the project needs a permit (all construction requires a permit before starting).
 2. Visit City Hall to discuss the planned work and obtain any local business/occupational-licensing requirements.
 3. Call the county building inspector to deliver plans, ownership proof, and the required insurance affidavit.
 4. Pay the permit fee at the county office (the inspector will convey the current valuation-based fee).
 5. Request each inspection (footing, frame, utilities, final) via the inspector's office; keep all work accessible as per Kentucky Building Code 109.1.
 6. Receive the permit/occupancy approval once inspections pass.

-How do I schedule a building inspection in Clinton, KY?
+03 How do I schedule a building inspection in Clinton, KY?

-Other cities in Hickman County
+Other jurisdictions in Hickman County.

-View all Hickman County jurisdictions →
+All Hickman County jurisdictions →